GovardhaneNitin/smart-inventory/README.md

 ---

 <div align="center">
-Made with ❤️ by the Nitin Govardhane
+Made with ❤️ by Smart Inventory Group
 </div>